 Again, anything adrenaline related pretty much!
 I would love to climb a mountain, Mount Everest or Kilimanjaro have always been ones I’d like to do, I actually looked into it a few years ago!
 I’d also like to explore more of the world, see the Northern Lights, Canada etc.

 This is a hard one, I’d like to say someone from a previous era, but I think Tom Hanks would be a really interesting dinner guest.
-I’d also say someone controversial like Adolf Hitler just to find out why – but I wouldn’t really like to go to dinner with him!!
+I think he’s a brilliant actor and he’s been in some really iconic movies.

 I don’t think I had a particular favourite that I’d watch without fail, but I remember coming home from school, grabbing a bag of crisps and sitting in front of CITV watching ‘Jungle Run’, ‘My Parents are Aliens’, ‘Mona the Vampire’, ‘Simpsons’ etc. I also remember a TV show that no one seems to remember – ‘The Tribe’!